BruceRanger/MandArt/MandArt.docc/B2-Color.md

 ### Visible Scroll Bars

-There's typically a scroll bar on the right side of the input area, unless your monitor is tall enough to see all the inputs without it.
+There may be a scroll bar on the right side of the input area, unless your monitor is tall enough to see all the inputs without it.

 If you'd like to make your scrollbar visible all the time